 Communities enrolled in phase two will automatically transition to the implementation phase as they progress through the technical assistance phase.
 The implementation phase will begin in the later stages of Phase 2 and finish when your community has achieved all of its project objectives.
 The goal of this phase is to help each community make meaningful progress in its economic strategy.

 - identify costs, existing available resources, potential resources, partners, and obstacles to implementation

 - assist your community in creating a strategic implementation plan

 - achieve your intended final outcome

-Depending on the project, you’ll receive additional support either through consulting and implementation funding.
+Depending on the project, you’ll receive additional support either through consulting and/or implementation funding.
 Funding could be in the form of grants, matching funds, or other financial incentives.